SwieciloM/Web-testing-sandbox/Parking Calculator/docs/Test_cases.md

    - After hitting the weekly max, the 7th day is free.

 3. **Lost Ticket Handling**
-   - Applies a \$10 fee to non-Valet parking.
-   - For Valet Parking, the lost ticket fee **does not apply**.
+   - Since lost ticket functionality is not implemented, it will not be covered by tests
+   - All test scenarios assume that the user has a valid ticket when accounting for parking fees

 4. **Rounding**
    - No partial increments beyond the stated half-hour or hourly rates.

 5. **Test Data**
    - Use various hours (e.g., 1h, 1.5h, 2h, 24h, 168h for 7 days) to confirm daily/weekly maximum rates.
-   - Test lost ticket scenarios for each parking option (except Valet).

 ---

-## Summary
+### Summary

 The above test cases verify:
 - **Valet Parking**: \$12 if parked ≤ 5 hours, \$18 if > 5 hours, and no lost ticket fee.